hardin47/website/Math154/Notes/08-classification.md

 > For $x_i$ in the gutter (by definition):
 >$$y_i({\bf w} \cdot {\bf x}_i + b) - 1 = 0$$

 Now consider two particular positive and negative values that live on the margin (gutter).
 The difference is almost the width of the street (we want to find the street that is as *wide as possible*), but it is at the wrong angle  (see street picture again).
-Remember, our goal here is to **find the street separating the pluses and the minuses is as wide as possible.**  If we had a unit vector, we could dot it with $(x_+ - x_-)$ to get the width of the street!
+Remember, our goal here is to **find the street separating the pluses and the minuses that is as wide as possible.**  If we had a unit vector, we could dot it with $(x_+ - x_-)$ to get the width of the street!

 \begin{align}
 width = \frac{(x_+ - x_-) \cdot {\bf w}}{|| {\bf w} ||}